Porges/ways-to-play/src/articles/cards/ceki/index.md

 3. a 1940s deck collected in @JavaanseKaartspelen,
 4. and then a modern card from a deck purchased in Bali in 2019.

-Modern Malaysian & Singaporean decks are closer in style to the first deck.
+Note that the modern Balinese deck is closer in design to #2 than to #3.
+Modern Malaysian & Singaporean decks (of which I have no samples) are closer in style to the #1 deck.

 Each card in the deck has its own nickname, based on its appearance.

-Note that the table is very wide and scrolls horizontally.
+Please note that the table is very wide and scrolls horizontally:

 <!--
 The columns in